 - Members of the public who have not volunteered before.

-A skills audit of existing and new volunteers could facilitate redeployment including identifying where volunteers have professional experience or skills that can be put to effective use and may not need to be trained in the same way as volunteers who do not have the same experience.
+A skill audit review of existing and new volunteers could facilitate redeployment including identifying where volunteers have professional experience or skills that can be put to effective use and may not need to be trained in the same way as volunteers who do not have the same experience.
 Organisations across the social care sector may be able to recruit and train new volunteers speedily as they have adapted to change.

 Support and supervision

 County Voluntary Councils, can advise on what ‘locally grown’ neighbourhood opportunities there are to support those who have self-isolated who need extra support, for example, with food deliveries and may still require this type of support now and into the future.

 Changes to legislation

-The new coronavirus legislation aims to increase the available care workforce and to reduce the number of administrative tasks they have to perform.
-Changes have been announced by government on DBS requirements, in order to allow volunteers to be more quickly recruited.
-Employees will be entitled to take periods of unpaid leave to volunteer and to receive some financial compensation in recognition of their lost earnings.
-This is likely to result in an increase in offers from members of the public to volunteer.
+The new coronavirus legislation aimed to increase the available care workforce and to reduce the number of administrative tasks they have to perform.
+Changes were announced by government on DBS requirements, in order to allow volunteers to be more quickly recruited.

 For any safeguarding concerns, speak to your local authority and ask for adult safeguarding or child protection.